Cicolas/Forum/webpage/README.md

 $ npm run build
 ```

-Aand Vite will generate a `/dist/` folder containing the built webpage to serve the webpage you can do the following commands
+And Vite will generate a `/dist/` folder containing the built webpage
+to serve the webpage you can do the following commands

 ```sh
 $ cd dist